|July 19, 2016 - FULL|

 Another half-hour walk brings us to the village of Wayllabamba, where we join the popular Inca Trail.
 Here, we leave the mules and switch to porters, who accompany us the remaining distance to Machu Picchu.
 Leaving Wayllabamba, we begin the ascent towards Warmi Huañusca Pass, traveling through dry alpine areas with sparse vegetation, cloud forests, and areas with domesticated llamas and alpacas.
 We stop partway to the pass at Llulluchapampa to make camp.
 (B, L, D)

 Llulluchapampa (12,620') to Chaquicocha (9,900').
 Trekking time is approximately 5 - 7 hours.

 We reach Warmi Huañusca Pass (13,760') after several hours of trekking.
 Descending the pass, we enter the Pacaymayo valley at 11,800' and begin the ascent to a second pass of the day, the Abra Runkurakay (13,022').
 We have time to visit an archaeological site with the same name sitting at 12,460'.
 The site contains a small oval structure believed to be a watchtower.
 After crossing the pass, we descend into the cloud forest to reach Sayacmarca (11,890').
 Sayacmarca is an incredible ruin built in a semicircle with enclosures at multiple levels and intersected by narrow streets, fountains, patios and canals.
 A brief stretch of walking brings us to Chaquicocha, where we establish camp with impressive view of the surrounding mountains.
-(B, D)
+(B, L, D)